Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Varstore_5/README.md

 Callback: Action=EFI_BROWSER_ACTION_CHANGING, QuestionId=0x0002, Type=EFI_IFR_TYPE_NUM_SIZE_16, Value=3
 Callback: Action=EFI_BROWSER_ACTION_CHANGED, QuestionId=0x0002, Type=EFI_IFR_TYPE_NUM_SIZE_16, Value=3
 ```
-As you see here the Form Browser doesn't call `ExtractConfig`/`RouteConfig` functions.
-It is the only situation when it is happening like that.
+As you know, in this case the Form Browser doesn't call `ExtractConfig`/`RouteConfig` functions.
+But as you see you still have control in that case since the `Callback()` code is called.

 Submit the form with updated value:
 ```